 Visiting Cape Pallarenda safely

 Cape Pallarenda Conservation Park is at the end of Cape Pallarenda Road, 10km north of the Townsville city centre.
 The park is accessible by conventional vehicle.
-The gates are open from 6.30am to 6.30pm daily.

 - Be alert for mountain bike riders approaching from either direction and show care and consideration for other trail users.